plasmoapp/plasmo-voice/README.md

 Installing Plasmo Voice on the server is as easy as installing any other Spigot plugin.
 Installing mod on the client is optional and you can join the server without it.

-Players need to install the Fabric mod for Voice Chat to work, but for players without any mods installed nothing will change.
+Players need to install the Fabric or Forge mod for Voice Chat to work, but for players without any mods installed nothing will change.
 They are still able to join and play as usual.
-Forge client coming soon.

 ## Links
 - [CurseForge](https://www.curseforge.com/minecraft/mc-mods/plasmo-voice-client)